-- A collection – maybe a habit tracker, period tracker, things you want to achieve in January
+- A collection – a habit tracker, period tracker, things you want to achieve in January

 - A collection – a creative page, maybe something that inspires you or a quote

-Hopefully this makes sense and helps you understand the structure within your bullet journal.
-The collection pages can go anywhere, just make sure the monthly, weekly and daily pages are all structured in an order than makes sense.
+Hopefully, this makes sense and helps you understand the structure of your bullet journal.
+The collection pages can go anywhere, just make sure the monthly, weekly, and daily pages are all structured in an order that makes sense.